Do Go On - 206 - Dungeons and Dragons

 As the popularity of D&D and other role-playing games increased,

-increasingly called into question.
+this is Patricia, were increasingly called into question.

-I don't want to laugh at her too much as she tried to get lost her son, but she did once
+I don't want to laugh at her too much,

-tell a newspaper reporter that 8% of people living in Richmond, Virginia, were Satanists.
+but she did once tell a newspaper reporter that 8% of people living in Richmond, Virginia,

-She arrived at that figure she explained by estimating that 4% of adults and 4% of teenagers
+She arrived at that figure, she explained, by estimating that 4% of adults and 4% of teenagers were involved with Satanism

-were involved with Satanism, and then added that together to get 8%.
+and then added that together to get 8%.

-When the reporter informed her that mathematically that's still only 4%.
+When the reporter informed her that mathematically that's still only 4%, not 8%, she claimed that it did not matter

-She claimed that it did not matter because even 8% was a quote conservative figure.
+because even 8% was a quote, conservative figure.

-So she was really clutching its straws.
+So she was really clutching at straws.

 Oh dear.

-yeah, and then I brought it up.
+And then I brought it up.

 I mean, it's pretty impolite to bring it up.

-You were, no, you were boring.
+No, you were boring.

 I walked into work and there was a massive man.

-Like his shoulders were like four times the width of mine
+Like, his shoulders were like four times the width of mine and he was really tall.

-He looked like an orc, he was massive shaved head.
+He was massive shaved head.

-And I walked in and I was like,
+I walked in and I was like, my first thought was there's been some kind of security incident.

-Something has happened at work.
+something has happened at work.
 Someone is in trouble.

 I was scared.

 Oh my God, I saw that dude.

-It wasn't even that dude.
 It was that dude's security guard.

-And you get live guests in the studio and the wrestler was Mark Henry.
+and you get live guests in the studio, and the wrestler was Mark Henry.

 Yes.